 Setting Up Your University of Illinois Email

 University of Illinois undergraduate students set up an email account using Google Apps @ Illinois.
-You can find instruction on how to set up your new email here.
+You can find instruction on how to set up your new email on Technology Services website.

 It is important that you set up and regularly check your University of Illinois email account.
 A lot of useful and essential information will be sent out to students at their University of Illinois email address.